vistorian/vistorian.github.io/vistorianLab.md

 4. You can easily share the bookmarks with your colleagues to review and discuss your work and progress.

-## What about Vistorian Lab and privacy?
+## What about Vistorian Lab and data privacy?
 Vistorian Lab is a tool that serves both users and research to enhance the visualization process and provide a better environment to users.
+The project invloves logging the users' engagement and interactions with the The Vistorian platform.
+Our application does not keep any of your data in our tracking logs.

-To know more about data privacy, please choose the phase you are participatig in:
+To know more about data privacy, tracking and consents, please choose the phase you are participatig in:
 1. Phase 1 :  <a href="https://vistorian.github.io/studyPhase1_activityLogging.html">Vistorian Activity Logging Study</a>
 2. Phase 2 :  <a href="https://vistorian.github.io/studyPhase2_LongitudinalCaseStudy.html">Longitudinal Case Study Evaluation of The Vistorian</a>